dfds/dojo/workshops/crossplane-sre-deep-dive/katas/2/kata/README.md

 kubectl get provider.pkg
 kubectl get providerrevision
 ```

+Note that we now have 2 revisions of the same crossplane provider.
+Our new version should show in Active state

 ## Want to help make our training material better?
  * Want to **log an issue** or **request a new kata**?
 Feel free to visit our [GitHub site](https://github.com/dfds/dojo/issues).